stochaGBEM/gbem/README.md

 coverage](https://codecov.io/gh/stochaGBEM/gbem/branch/main/graph/badge.svg)](https://app.codecov.io/gh/stochaGBEM/gbem?branch=main)
 <!-- badges: end -->

-The goal of gbem is to calculate erosion volumes expected at a river’s cross section, given flow magnitude and duration.
+The goal of **gbem** is to implement a gravel bed river bank erosion model, calculating erosion volumes expected at a river’s cross section given an event hydrograph.

 **WARNING**: This package is under active development and is not intended to be used yet.